 “We want every student to have access to affordable, comprehensive, integrated health care services, regardless of their legal status, family circumstance, place of residence, or economic means,” said Superintendent Rob Stein of the Roaring Fork School District.
 “Offering health services in school where our students spend most of their time is a convenient and safe means of removing barriers to access and ensuring our students receive the care they need to be healthy and successful in school and life.”

-Jenny Lang, Family Nurse Practitioner and Director of School Based Health at Mountain Family, added “Our providers are so enthusiastic to care for students at their schools in Basalt, Carbondale, and Glenwood Springs, in addition to the school-based care we provide in Avon, Colorado.”
+Risa Turetsky, Site Medical Director of School Based Health at Mountain Family, added “Our providers are thrilled to care for students at their schools in Basalt, Carbondale, Glenwood Springs, and Avon, in addition to our clinics.”

 Nominated by: Marija Weeden